shsagir/play-area-sync/docs/cloudamqp.md

 CLOUD_AMQP_PASSWORD=acbd123
 ```

+You can also use [environment variables](/env-vars) for the above.
 To use CloudAMQP from your fortrabbit App you need to do one more thing:

 ## Requesting a firewall white-listing

-By default all outgoing calls from your fortrabbit App are blocked for [security](security) reasons.
+By default all outgoing calls from your fortrabbit App are blocked for security reasons.
 But you can request the fortrabbit team to open up any port for you.
 That doesn't take long and isn't complicated.

 Login to the fortrabbit Dashboard, navigate to your App > Firewall whitelist and request a custom firewall rule.
 Write nothing under the optional IP field and insert the port `5672` in the Port field.
 As descriptions we suggest "CloudAMQP" or the like.
 Once your request has been approved, which usually takes not very long, you are ready to use your new queue!